-ACTOPLUS MET tablets are a thiazolidinediones and biguanide combination product that contains two oral antidiabetic medications: pioglitazone hydrochloride and metformin hydrochloride.
+ACTOPLUS MET XR tablets are a thiazolidinedione and biguanide combination product that contains two oral anti-diabetic medications: pioglitazone and metformin hydrochloride (extended-release).

-Pioglitazone $[(\pm)-5-[[4-[2-(5-ethyl-2-pyridinyl)]]$ ethoxy]phenyl]methyl]-2,4-] thiazolidinedione monohydrochloride contains one asymmetric carbon, and the compound is synthesized and used as the racemic mixture.
+Pioglitazone [(±)-5-[[4-[2-(5-ethyl-2-pyridinyl)ethoxy]phenyl]methyl]-2,4-] thiazolidinedione monohydrochloride contains one asymmetric carbon, and the compound is synthesized and used as the racemic mixture.
 The two enantiomers of pioglitazone interconvert in vivo.
 No differences were found in the pharmacologic activity between the two enantiomers.
 The structural formula is as shown: